Delivering investments in our transport network

 We are improving our major rail stations at Motherwell, Aberdeen, Inverness and Stirling and master planning with partners around others including Edinburgh Waverley.

-We are introducing Low Emission Zones in four cities – Glasgow, Edinburgh, Aberdeen and Dundee – which will encourage investment in cleaner transport technologies.
+Introducing Low Emission Zones in four cities – Glasgow, Edinburgh, Aberdeen and Dundee.
+These will encourage investment in cleaner transport technologies and inform Scotland’s ambition to make the transformative shift to zero or ultra-low emission city centres by 2030.